biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 	    exit 1
 	}

-so launching the pipeline with `--help` will show you just the parameters and the help.
+so that launching the pipeline with `\-\-help` will show you just the parameters and the help.

 .. code-block:: console